liv-yaa/googleImageScraper-x/README.md

 #### Description

-A query that scrapes images from Google Images for the label specified and the number of images to be scraped and dowloaded specified.
-Stores them in a local folder with the name of the search query.
+A tool that scrapes images from Google Images for the label specified and the number of images to be scraped and dowloaded specified.
+It then stores them in a local folder with the name of the search query.

-Given:
+Arguments:
 - Label of the type of images to be scraped (example power lines, dogs, cats, etc.)
 - Number of images to be scraped and downloaded onto the local machine